alexeygrigorev/mlwiki.org/index.php/Inventory_Management.md

 ---
-title: "Inventory Management"
 layout: default
 permalink: /index.php/Inventory_Management
+tags:
+- decision-engineering
+title: Inventory Management
 ---

-# Inventory Management

 ## Inventory Management
 The idea behind all these Inventory Management models is to
 - help to decide when to order new goods to replenish the stocks